burst-apps-team/burst-wiki/burst-wiki.md

 Burst is a cryptocurrency and an open-source decentralized blockchain platform that connects people, companies, and financial institutions.
 It allows you to move value – according to your own rules – within a scalable, green, and customizable ledger.
 It has multiple core-level features and has been running publicly since August of 2014.

 Burst is a deflationary currency.
 The total number of coins that can ever be mined is capped at 2,158,812,800.
-The mining period for bust will end in the 2033.
+The mining period for Burst will end in the 2033.

 An informative and fast paced video introduction to Burst is located here: